 Students here focus on a base-knowledge understanding of various types of chemistry in an effort to better understand biological processes.
 An inherent part of the program includes hands-on laboratory courses as well as a strong focus on chemistry and life sciences.
 All of the courses in the program are offered in English, giving you an opportunity to hone your language skills and actively take part in a stimulating international environment.

 Graduates of the Bachelor's degree program are highly sought-after and in high demand in the job market.
 Graduates can also opt to pursue a Master's degree in a STEM field.

 Dual Bachelor's degrees:

 Bachelor of Science (BSc)

-Students who successfully complete the Bachelor's degree program in Biological Chemistry are qualified to pursue professions in Austria or abroad at
+Graduates of the Bachelor's degree program in Biological Chemistry are qualified to pursue an internationally-oriented, professional career in the following areas: